bhavnesh1811/vivahit/README.md

 # Vivahit-App

-Welcome to Vivahit-App project!
-This project is built to develop a cryptocurrency dashboard where real time price updates happen after every 2 minutes.
-It is built using React, React-query ,Context-Api and Chakra UI for styling.
+Welcome to Vivahit App project!
+This project is built to develop a cryptocurrency dashboard where real-time price updates happen after every minute.
+It is built using React, React-Query, Context-Api and Chakra UI for styling.

 ## Deployed Link
 https://vivahit-app.vercel.app/